kawaicheung/book-on-naming-things/manuscript/F_Ch_WhenCRUDisCrud.md

 There's nothing like writing a good piece of code.
 It's code that, first of all, works.
 Not only does it work, but it _does_ its work efficiently.
 Not only is it efficient, but it reads beautifully.
 Producing code that helps the end user, the operating system, and its future authors is the ultimate accomplishment of a programmer.

 But, there are two problems with this last bit.
 First, it's hard to measure what readable code _looks_ like.
 Second, if you use an object-oriented programming language, it's even harder to write it.
-The truth is this: object-oriented languages are fantastic for building systems--for dispersing work to various layers of a system to achieve goals like encapsulation, extensibility, and reuse.
-But, they aren't made for readability.
+The truth is this: object-oriented languages are fantastic for dispersing work to various layers of a system to achieve goals like encapsulation, extensibility, and reuse.
+But, this makes reading that code tedious.

-You can't sit down and read this kind of code linearly like you would a newspaper article.
-Instead, you're constantly directed to other methods and objects, bouncing back and forth throughout the pages of a codebase, like a _Choose Your Own Adventure_ book.
-It was only fun when you were a kid.
+You can't sit down and read this kind of stuff linearly like you would a newspaper article.
+Instead, it's a constant redirection to other places, an energy-draining trip throughout the entirety of a codebase, like a _Choose Your Own Adventure_ book where the choice isn't really yours.

-The best way to make this kind of code readable is to spare the reader from drilling down into the layers.
-A great place to start is by making method names exquisitely _clear_.
+The best way to make code readable is to spare the reader from traversing the layers (unless its absolutely necessary).
+A great place to start?
+Make method names exquisitely _clear_.

+Here's a seemingly _good_ method name: `CreateAPIKey()`.

 ---